Building Trust with Clients from the First Meeting: Scripts + Touchpoint Systems

 Open Rate Email engagement.
 35% to 55% If opens are low, the client is not receiving reassurance in writing.

-This cadence is designed to keep the client oriented.
+This cadence keeps the client oriented.
 Each touchpoint has a job, a channel, and a specific emotional outcome, so you stay consistent even when the deal gets noisy.

 Day Action item Channel Desired response

-Day 0Send plan recap, dates, and owners plus the first promised resource.EmailI feel guided.
+Day 0Send plan recap, dates, owners, and the first promised resource immediately after the meeting.EmailI feel guided.

 Day 1Confirm milestone tracker access and explain how decisions are documented.TextI know where to look.